Transfer data from a PostgreSQL RDS instance to ClickHouse®

 Runtime compatibility warning

-Don't use endpoints with different runtime types in the same transfer - this will cause it to fail.
+Don't use endpoints with different runtime types in the same transfer — this will cause the transfer to fail.

 8. Click Submit.